PetruczaRuben/PetruczaRuben/README.md

 When I'm not coding, you can find me on CodeWars geeking about the most performant competetive coding solutions.

-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Typescript
 - 👯 I’m looking to collaborate on React and Vanilla JS projects
 - 💬 Ask me about: JavaScript, React.js, CodeWars, Responsive Design
 - 📫 How to reach me: petrucza.ruben@gmail.com